mikeybkats/crafting-interpreters/project_notes/NOTES.md

 _in the call_ - How does it get marked though so that the interpreter knows to treat this.volume (instead of this.volume()) as a function call?
 The parser has to mark this.volume as a function call.
 How does it do that?
 Normally it would get treated as an identifier.

 Does this warrant new grammar?
-Or, does it become something handled by edge cases?
+Or, does it become something handled by within functions?
 It seems that the best thing to do is to definately add new grammar, because it's a totally different composed structure – so it needs a new part of speech.
+However, a getter is just syntactic sugar for a function.
+What is the precedent?
+For loops don't have their own grammar added to the stmt enum therefore the rule should really be:

+`if the new feature encapsulates the base capabilities it's only syntactic sugar and does not warrant new grammar`

+In other words, getters are just like for loops in the sense that they only add a better and simpler way to do what functions already do.

-1. make a handler for the class getter function stmt. create a new grammar for the getter
+1. make a handler for the class getter function stmt. create a key in the function struct for kind.
+Function kind can be getter or function.
-2. make a handler for the accessor. when a getter is accessed it should be treated like a function call with: visit_call_expr.
+2. make a handler for the accessor.
+When a function is accessed as a value (not a call) check to see if it's a getter.
+If it is, then treat it like a call expression and call the getter function.
+This pushes the brunt of the work out of the parser and into the compiler.